hphelion/documentation/hz.whatsnewjan.2014.md

 ##Enhanced identity management## {#Enhancedidentitymanagement}

-Particularly attractive for administrators in the enterprise, HP Cloud provides more flexibility and options for managing roles, domains, users and groups in the new OpenStack Horizon-based HP Helion Public Cloud Console.
+Particularly attractive for administrators in the enterprise, HP Helion Cloud provides more flexibility and options for managing roles, domains, users and groups in the new OpenStack Horizon-based HP Helion Public Cloud Console.
 Specifically, roles can now be assigned to groups of users, or domain administrators can be defined for managing domains and respective users.
 In addition, you can assign roles around the latest platform services.

 ##Network topology visualization## {#Networktopologyvisualization}